20 November, 2019

 Follow the canals that pierce into the heart of Dotonbori to find a haze of neon lights glowing above eat-till-you-drop kitchens.

 Lantern-lit taverns converge on BBQ stalls in the tight-knit alleys of Shinsekai, all while the Tsutenkaku observation tower keeps watch overhead.

-Qantas Airways and Jetstar have non-stop flights from Australia to Osaka.
+Qantas Airways and Jetstar fly non-stop between Australia and Osaka.

-The best airline to fly to Osaka from Australia is Qatar Airways.
-Qantas Airways is the best for direct flights.
-AirAsia is the best budget airline.
+The best airline to fly between Australia and Osaka is Qatar Airways.
+Qantas Airways is the best for non-stop flights.
+AirAsia is the best low-cost airline.